oletizi/avi-docs/src/site/docs/16.3/impact-of-a-controller-failure/index.md

 title: Impact of a Controller Failure
 layout: default
 ---
-The impact of the loss of a Controller depends on whether the Controller is deployed as a standalone or as part of a 3-node Controller cluster.
+The impact of the loss of an Avi Controller depends on whether the Controller is deployed as a standalone or as part of a 3-node Controller cluster.

 A Controller failure can occur for various reasons, such as a software failure or failure in the underlying hardware.
 A Controller also can *fail* simply by losing connectivity to the networks containing the rest of the Avi Vantage infrastructure.

 ### Controller Cluster